 The City of Oceanside and its nonprofit partners have a comprehensive approach to addressing homelessness with a focus on outreach, providing access to services, support for shelters and affordable housing, and enforcement through public safety and code enforcement:

 The City of Oceanside participates in The Alliance for Regional Solutions, which coordinates the Bridge Housing Network for the North County region.
 The Bridge Housing Network is collaborative of providers who offer short-term housing solutions, case management and services directed at navigating North County's homeless men, women and families towards permanent housing.
-Homeless persons may contact the agencies on the Homelessness Assessment Flyer to be referred to resources.
+Those experiencing homelessness may contact the agencies on the Homelessness Assessment Flyer to be referred to resources.

-The City Council adopted a Resolution on October 18, 2017, to declare a temporary shelter crisis, to allow churches to shelter up to 50 homeless people without having to obtain a Condition Use Permit, and to open on November 1, 2017 through April 15, 2018.List of North County Shelters
+The City Council adopted a Resolution in October 2018, declaring a temporary shelter crisis, to allow churches to shelter up to 50 homeless people without having to obtain a Condition Use Permit, and to open on November 1, 2018 through April 15, 2019.List of North County Shelters